kiliwily/SMA2-DX/README.md

 # SMA2-DX
 SMA2 SMW DX Mod

+SMA2 DX is an enhancement mod for Super Mario Advance 2 Super Mario World.

+Warning: The source code of this mod is a mess!

 Currently only works with the european version of SMA2.

 * Super Mario Advance 2 - Super Mario World (Europe) (En,Fr,De,Es).gba